davinerd/MacTomb/README.md

 # MacTomb
 MacTomb is a kind of [Tomb](https://github.com/dyne/Tomb) porting for Mac OS X. It allows you to create encrypted DMG file (called `mactomb`), copy files and folders into it and setup a couple of scripts needed to easily mount & run apps that use files stored inside the mactomb.

+# What's new? (v.1.0)
+Version 1.0 released!
+Yes, from 0.1 to 1.0.
+Why?
+Big improvements has been made.
+Read below:
+- there was a conflict between two `-s` options (size and Automator app).
+Now the Automator app has the `-o` flag and the bash script (that previously was `-o`) becomes `-b`.
+- possibility to call `forge` without automatically fire `create` and `app`.
+This means: you can use `forge` to create only the Automator app.
+For a better explaination on `forge`, see the related paragrah
+- you can now specify a command (binary + arguments) with the `-a` flag, that will be outputted in the bash script created with the `-b` flag
+- `-o` ensure the Automator app has .app extension so Mac OS X can recognise it (you don't need to specify it via command line)
+- introduced the `VOLNAME` variable (line 305).
+By default, the encrypted DMG is labeled `untitled`.
+You can rename it by changing the value of that variable.
+- the `VOLNAME` variable can be used also inside the `-a` argument to specify an action that has to access file(s) inside the mactomb.
+As in example, the following line works: `-a /Applications/Firefox.app/Contents/MacOS/firefox-bin \$VOLNAME/index.html` (will tell Firefox to open _/Volumes/$VOLNAME/index.html_).
+Please note the `\$VOLNAME`: it will be automatically translated to the value of the `VOLNAME` variable defined in the script
+- more robust errors checking

 # What exactly it does?
 The help is quite explicit:
 ```
 $ bash mactomb.sh help
-..:: MacTomb v.0.1 ::..
+..:: MacTomb v.1.0 ::..
 by Davide Barbato

 Help!

 create:
   -f <file>     File to create (the mactomb file)
   -s <size[m|g|t]   Size of the file (m=mb, g=gb, t=tb)
   Optional:
     -p <profile>    Folder/file to copy into the newly created mactomb file <file>

 app:
-  -f <file>	     Encrypted DMG to use as mactomb file
+  -f <file> Encrypted DMG to use as mactomb file (already created)
-  -a <app>	     Binary of the app you want to use inside the mactomb file
+  -a <app>  Binary and arguments of the app you want to use inside the mactomb file
-  -o <output>	 The bash output script used to launch the <app> inside the mactomb file <file>
+  -b <output>   The bash script used to launch the <app> inside the mactomb file <file>

 forge:
-  Will call both "create" and "app", so the flags are the same.
+  Will call both "create" and "app" if all flags are specified.
+Can be called on
+  already created files, in this case skipping "create" and/or "app"
   Optional:
-    -s <output>	The output Automator script used to launch the bash <output> script by Mac OS X
+    -o <output> The Automator app used to launch the bash <output> script by Mac OS X
 ```

 # What is the goal?
 What are you trying to do?